 I'm not aware of that, do you use the default textile formetter?.

 And does anybody reproduces this problem?

-#3 Updated by C Tibirna almost 5 years ago
+#3 Updated by C Tibirna about 5 years ago

 Oh, sorry, my bad.
 I managed to undertone a lot the fact that I am using the wiking plugin an this is the required first step.